Camilla hears real-life 999 call on visit to police control room

 Ms Baker appeared in the ITV documentary Her Majesty The Queen: Behind Closed Doors, which followed Camilla over the course of a year to look at her work in this field.

-The Queen has supported survivors of sex attacks and domestic abuse for many years and it was recently revealed that she fought off a man who attacked her on a train when she was a teenager.
+The Queen has supported survivors of sex attacks and domestic abuse for many years, and it was recently revealed that she herself fought off a man who attacked her on a train when she was a teenager.

 Her visit comes amid the ongoing scandal surrounding the King’s brother Andrew Mountbatten-Windsor and the continuing revelations emerging from millions of US documents relating to his paedophile friend Jeffrey Epstein.